kojix2/memo.cr/SECURITY.md

 ## Recommended Mitigations (Practical / High-Value)

-### A) Force Loopback Binding (Strongly Recommended)
+### A) Force Loopback Binding (Implemented)

+As of 2026-06-16 this is implemented:

-- Bind Kemal explicitly to `127.0.0.1` (and/or `::1`) to prevent LAN exposure.
+- Kemal is explicitly bound to `127.0.0.1` to prevent LAN exposure.
 - Consider adding a startup self-check that confirms the listening address is loopback-only.

-### B) Add a Per-Launch Secret Token (Recommended)
+### B) Per-Launch Secret Token (Implemented)

+As of 2026-06-16 this is implemented.
 Even for loopback-only services, a random secret reduces cross-origin / cross-process abuse.

-Ideas:

-- Generate a cryptographically random token at startup.
+- A cryptographically random token is generated at startup.
-- Require it on all state-changing endpoints and sensitive reads (export/info).
+- It is required on all state-changing endpoints and sensitive reads.
-- Inject it into the UI (e.g., as a meta tag) and send it as a header.
+- It is injected into the UI and sent back through request headers, form/query parameters, or the protected cookie.

-### C) Add CSRF/Origin Hardening (Recommended)
+### C) CSRF/Origin Hardening (Implemented)

+As of 2026-06-16 this is fully implemented:
-- Validate `Origin` / `Referer` headers where feasible.
+- `Origin` and `Referer` headers are validated; only the app's own loopback origins are accepted.
-- Require a custom header (e.g., `X-Requested-With`) plus the per-launch token.
-- Reject requests without expected headers.
+- `Sec-Fetch-Site` is checked when present.
+- The per-launch token is required on all protected endpoints.

 ### D) Reduce Data Exposure